fshowalter/franksmovielog.com-v1/content/reviews/0037-the-brute-and-the-beast-1966.md

 <!-- end -->

 Franco Nero plays Tom, a prospector who receives a vague message urging him home.
-Once there, he finds his brother Jeff—played by George Hilton—has sold the family house and lives as a drunk in a small hovel.
+Once there, he finds his brother Jeff--played by George Hilton--has sold the family house and lives as a drunk in a small hovel.
 Even worse, the town cowers in fear of a land baron named Scott and his psychopathic son.

 A familiar setup, but the script offers novel twists.
 Early on, Nero echoes Clint Eastwood's man-with-no-name character, but when push-comes-to-shove he's whipped like a dog.
 By the third act, his performance skews closer to Bill Holden, opening the door for Hilton, whose physical and charismatic turn steals the film.